-1. In case of acquittal, or where a sentence handed down is less than, or equal to, that of any Provisional Detention already served, the Accused shall be immediately released, unless he or she is in detention in relation to other charges.

-2. Where the detained Accused is found guilty, the Chamber shall decide on continued detention.
+- 1. In case of acquittal, or where a sentence handed down is less than, or equal to, that of any Provisional Detention already served, the Accused shall be immediately released, unless he or she is in detention in relation to other charges. - 2.
+Where the detained Accused is found guilty, the Chamber shall decide on continued detention.
 Where the Accused is present at judgment but not detained, the Chamber may issue a reasoned Detention Order.
 Where the Accused is absent, it may issue an Arrest and Detention Order.
-These orders shall have immediate effect.

-3. When the judgment is pronounced, any bail order shall come to an end.
-The Chamber shall make any necessary decisions concerning sealed items and, for this purpose, may grant leave or invite the submission of amicus curiae briefs.
+These orders shall have immediate effect. - 3.
+When the judgment is pronounced, any bail order shall come to an end.
+The Chamber shall decide on the return of any seized items.

 Rule 100.
-Judgment on the Civil Party Claims
+Judgment on Civil Party Claims